trustcrypto/ledgerjs/packages/react-native-hw-transport-ble/README.md

 // NB we also recommend the use of RxJS, you can just wrap it like so:
 // Observable.create(TransportBLE.listen).subscribe({ ... })
-// In the future of ledgerjs, we might directly returns Observable.
+// In the future of onlykeyjs, we might directly returns Observable.
 ```

 This is the basic idea, obviously you need to call this code in your logic and implement `addDeviceToTheUI(device)`.